AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/multiple-sites.md

 ## Deploy to Staging and Production

 Follow the deployment process for [deploying to Staging and Production](../deploy/staging-production.md).
-For Starter and Pro environments, you use the Project Web Interface to push code across environments.
+For Starter and Pro environments, you use the Cloud Console to push code across environments.

 Adobe recommends fully testing in the Staging environment before pushing to the Production environment.
 Make code changes in the integration environment and begin the process to deploy across environments again.